-The present Programme document does not fully reflect the situation following the suspension of financing agreement with Belarus and thus shall be read in that context.
+The present Programme document does not reflect that suspension and thus shall be read having that in mind.

 2. DESCRIPTION OF THE PROGRAMME AREA

 The Programme is directed at Polish, Belarusian and Ukrainian border regions.
 It will be implemented on the area covering NUTS3 units on the Polish side (2008) and territorial units at the level of oblasts in Belarus and Ukraine.